Hidden Gem Education ✨📚💡

 Finds: Agatized coral, fossils

-Description: Known for its calcified clams and other unique finds.
+Description: Renowned for its calcified clams and other unique fossil finds, Ruck’s Pit attracts collectors interested in distinctive specimens.

 Location: Gulf Coast